Pow-Sys Güç Sistemleri logoPow-Sys Güç Sistemleri

 Transformer inspection and maintenance are different

 According to the relevant regulations, electrical installations, grounding systems, lightning protection systems, batteries, transformers and similar electrical equipment must be periodically inspected at least once a year.
 Therefore, unless a shorter period is defined in the standards or manufacturer instructions, the transformer periodic inspection interval is accepted as a maximum of one year.
 Regular transformer checks and measurements by authorized electrical/electronics engineers aim to reduce damage, fire and electric shock risks that may arise from lack of supervision and uncontrolled operation.
 In high-risk facilities where the probability of failure or fire is critical, such as hospitals, data centers and energy-intensive industrial facilities, the inspection interval should be shortened with interim checks.
-For related context, see Bursa Transformer Maintenance, Testing, Oil Analysis and Fault Repair.
+For related context, see Bursa High Voltage (HV) and Medium Voltage (MV) Services.

 Which transformers and substations are inspected